Dialogue system: Applications

 In some cases, conversational agents can interact with users using artificial characters.
 These agents are then referred to as embodied agents.

+In the 2020s, dialogue systems have increasingly been built on top of large language models (LLMs), which allow them to handle open-domain conversation more flexibly than earlier rule-based or statistical approaches.
+Modern implementations often integrate both voice and text interfaces, providing users with multi-modal interaction through conversational agents.
+Such systems are also being embedded into applications with user-friendly interfaces for customer service, education, and personal assistance.

 Toolkits and architectures

 A survey of current frameworks, languages and technologies for defining dialogue systems.